Boris Johnson condemned for saying ‘never mind’ about cancer outcomes

 The government said General Sir Gordon Messenger, an ex-vice chief of the defence staff, would conduct the most far-reaching review the sector in England has seen in 40 years.

-Meanwhile, elsewhere in his interview with BBC Northern Ireland, Mr Johnson also said the Northern Ireland Protocol “could in principle work” but it will be a case of “fixing it or ditching it”.
+Elsewhere in his interview with BBC Northern Ireland, Mr Johnson said the Northern Ireland Protocol “could in principle work” but it will be a case of “fixing it or ditching it”.

 The prime minister did not rule out triggering Article 16 to suspend the crucial part of his Brexit deal with the EU.

-Asked if he planned to trigger Article 16 during the Conservative Party’s conference next week, Mr Johnson replied: “That depends on the response from the EU.”
+Asked if he planned to trigger Article 16 during the Conservative Party conference next week, Mr Johnson replied: “That depends on the response from the EU.”

 Join our new commenting forum